Rebecca More: Career

 In October 2018, a video of More and fellow pornographic actress Sophie Anderson calling themselves "The Cock Destroyers" while promoting a gang bang went viral.
 Their sudden popularity within the LGBTQ+ community saw them obtain an internet following and they made appearances at nightclubs such as G-A-Y. In October 2019, More and Anderson, featured in a non-sex role in A Tale Of Two Cock Destroyers, a gay pornographic film for Men.com which starred actors Jonas Jackson, JJ Knight, Leander, Joey Mills, Ty Mitchell and Johnny Rapid. and in 2020 they fronted Slag Wars: The Next Destroyer alongside Matthew Camp, a reality television competition series for Men.com which followed them on their quest to discover who would be named The Next Cock Destroyer.
 The same year, More served as an adult film advisor on the four-part Channel 4 television drama Adult Material.
 In 2021, More and Anderson fell out, resulting in an indefinite hiatus of the Cock Destroyers.

 In June 2023, More announced her retirement from the pornography industry, and that she would instead be focusing on her OnlyFans page and [one-to-one] videos.
 In November 2023, Sophie Anderson died at the age of 36, with More announcing her death on social media several days later, whilst paying tribute to her as a "bubbly, funny, kind hearted soul who was outrageous on the outside but also so gentle behind closed doors" [...] adding that they "shared a crazy time together that was totally unique to [them]" and that Anderson would hold a special place in [her] heart.
 Following Anderson's death, More said that a second series of Slag Wars had been in development.
-In January 2024, More began co-hosting a podcast alongside Matt Finch titled Growth Fridays, during which she discussed coping with grief after Anderson's death.
+Between January 2024 and August 2025, More co-hosted a podcast alongside Matt Finch titled Growth Fridays, during which she discussed coping with grief after Anderson's death.

+In September 2024, More returned to front a second series of Slag Wars: The Next Destroyer.
+The series had begun production the previous year, with More having been set to reunite with Anderson on the show, alongside Matthew Camp.
+However Anderson was unable to commit to the series due to health issues.
+More therefore co-hosted alongside Camp and drag performer Fantasia Royale Gaga.
+The first episode featured a tribute to Anderson, who had died the year prior.
+In April 2026, More began front a new podcast titled More Than Fridays.
+In May 2026, three years after retiring from mainstream pornography, More made a return to Brazzers, in a scene alongside Keiran Lee titled The Final Cum-Down.
+More also has a YouTube channel, to which she uploads vlogs of her life and activities, including a project which involved her creating a memorial garden for Anderson.